stefanszasz/network-logger/README.md

  }
 `

-Having this output, one can visualize the graph using different local or remote tools such as [Webgraphviz](http://www.webgraphviz.com/ "Webgraphviz") - on Webgraphwiz you can paste the contents of this file and click *Generate Graph!*
+Having this output, one can visualize the graph using local or remote graphviz tools such as [Webgraphviz](http://www.webgraphviz.com/ "Webgraphviz") - on this page, you can paste the contents of your output and click *Generate Graph!*:
-For example:
 <img src="https://raw.githubusercontent.com/stefanszasz/network-logger/master/network-log-1.png" width="300" />